molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> Was that a reference to the game?
 I'm sitting here and I cringed for half a second and then I'm "wait, is he referencing the game or is he just being like, literary?"

-<span class="transcript-speaker">HF:</span> Rob, would you go on Gregg Housh's show?
+<span class="transcript-speaker">High Fidelity:</span> Rob, would you go on Gregg Housh's show?
 With Kirt?

 <span class="transcript-speaker">Monster:</span> I'm embarrassed to say I don't know who he is.